You'll fall in love with these crispy air fryer tofu nuggets.

 Ready to be amazed?
 Let's prep the tofu.

 Place almond milk and apple cider vinegar in one bowl.
-Then place breadcrumbs and spices in another bowl.
+Then place panko breadcrumbs and spices in another bowl.
 (Optional: add some nutritional yeast to the spice mixture for even more flavor)

 Add in flour, cornstarch, and baking powder.
 Stir gently so the tofu doesn't break apart.